cadolphs/aoc_2022/docs/day08.md

 Okay, now learning about how to deal with applying things to arrays.
 Seems like "<" isn't overloaded for arrays, so I have to write it myself.
 That brings up the `Zip` structure.
 Looks like this is where all the cool "lockstep elementwise" stuff is happening.
 I might even be able to rewrite the
 "cumulative maximum" function with Zip...

+Now as the last step, there's lots of tricky array shuffling.
+But this is good practice and I'm getting the hang of it, maybe.
+By using unit tests on the aoc test input, I made it so that once I actually ran everything on the puzzle input, I got the right answer on first try!